-5. Experimental Setup
+5. Experimental setup

 A detailed, fully-execution driven trace processor simulator is used to evaluate control independence.
-The simulator was developed using the simplescalar toolset (Burger et al. 1996).
+The simulator was developed using the simplescalar toolset [30].

-Table 1 summarizes the major parameters in the trace processor configuration; a comprehensive simulator description can be found in the corresponding thesis (Rotenberg, 1999b).
+Table 1 summarizes the major parameters in the trace processor configuration; a comprehensive description can be found in [32].
 Several of the parameters are worth discussing.
 First, a very large trace predictor is used to achieve high overall branch prediction accuracies (which are reported in the next section).
 Also, the frontend and execution pipelines are not heavily-pipelined.
 Together the accurate trace predictor and small branch misprediction penalty potentially skew results in the conservative direction (i.e. less benefit from control independence).
 However, also note that 16 PEs are simulated in anticipation of future large instruction windows, and for which control independence techniques are likely to be more relevant.
 The maximum trace length (and hence PE window size) is 32 instructions.